-TO FIND THE FIRST DESCRIPTION OF A LARVAL PEARLFISH in the wild, I had to search back to the early 1980s annals of blackwater diving and Christopher Newbert’s account of drifting 40 feet down a lighted downline tethered to a dinghy bobbing on a night sea somewhere off the Kona, Hawaiʻi, coast.
+TO FIND THE FIRST DESCRIPTION OF A LARVAL PEARLFISH in the wild, I had to search back to the early 1980s annals of blackwater diving and Christopher Newbert’s account of drifting 40 feet (12 meters) down a lighted downline tethered to a dinghy bobbing on a night sea somewhere off the Kona, Hawaiʻi, coast.
 The story appeared in Within a Rainbowed Sea, Chris’ 1984 coffee-table classic that transformed underwater photography and, within the same pages, introduced readers to breathtaking images of never-before-seen fish larvae in the open sea.

 In the passage, Chris wrote, “My eye caught the sight of a long, thin, ribbonlike fish hanging nearly stationary…I was mesmerized by the narrow filament protruding from the base of its head and stretching upward in equal measure to the eighteen-inch length of its body…We stared at each other for a time, and then, its curiosity apparently satisfied, it began to swim away…backward.”
 Chris’ awe was not misplaced.
 Over the decades the conspicuously large and lacy larval pearlfish have been frequent and welcome visitors to the bright lights of blackwater activities in tropical waters around the world.